aparnaprasendran-dev/ecommerce-business-analytics/README.md

 # ▶️ How to Use

-1. Download the `.pbix` file.
+1. Download the **ajio_project.pbix** file.
-2. Open it using Microsoft Power BI Desktop.
+2. Open it using **Microsoft Power BI Desktop**.
-3. Interact with the dashboard using slicers and filters.
+3. Explore the dashboard using the slicers and filters.
-4. Explore the SQL Queries folder to understand the analytical queries used in the project.
+4. Review the SQL Queries folder to understand the business analysis performed.

 ---